 A little philosophy, a little pragmatics.

-Life uses information to manipulate energy and matter to exist as living.
-In general people address moving or transforming ‘stuff’.
+In general, what people do is move or transform ‘stuff’.
 We have some of this stuff and we want it over there, or we have some of this stuff and we want it to be that stuff.
 In our bodies we do this autonomically (transport chemicals in our blood, convert food to energy).
 Outside of our bodies, we perform these functions with more volition.

 Engineering is doing this with specific purpose.
 Other disciplines may also do this with purpose – engineers are not unique in that way.
 Engineering does have its set of methods which differentiate it from other disciplines.
 It also has some terminology to help practitioners communicate effectively (at least when the terminology is consistent).